jmknopf1007/MovieReviewApp/README.md

 ## Running this program

-The run file is located in the bin folder<br>
+The run file is located in the bin folder.<br>
-To run the program, go to your terminal and type 'ruby bin/run.rb' and hit enter<br>
+To run the program, go to your terminal and type 'ruby bin/run.rb' and hit enter.<br>

 ## How to navigate this program

-Follow all the command prompts<br>
+Follow all the command prompts.<br>
 The program is built to guide you through:<br>
 - it will handle all user inputs<br>
 - let you know if something was not valid<br>